microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-ota.md

 ![IoT Workbench: Cloud -> Provision steps](media/iot-workbench-cloud-provision-steps2.png)

 The whole process includes:
-* Select an existing IoT Hub or create a new IoT Hub.
+* Select an existing IoT Hub or create a new IoT Hub, remember your IoT Hub name as we will use it later.
 * Select an existing IoT Hub device or create a new IoT Hub device.

 ## Config IoT Hub Connection String